-What Is A 12-Step Program?
+What Is a 12-Step Program?

 “Just what is a 12-step program?”
 We’ve heard this question a thousand times.
 Even though the notion of “12 stepping” or “working the steps” has become ingrained in popular culture, many are still unfamiliar with the inner workings of “the Program.”

-The History of 12-Step
+The History of The 12-Step Program

 The 12-step program was designed by Bill Wilson and Dr. Robert Smith (or “Dr. Bob,” for short) over the course of a few years around 1935.
 These men, having struggled with alcoholism for much of their lives, hoped to find an alternative to the then-current state of addiction treatment.
 Then, treatment often consisted of involuntary admission to psychiatric hospitals for extended periods of time.